universal-editor/locker/README.md

 For correct operation of the extensions editor requires a set of additional libraries that extend the functionality of AngularJS.
 A current list of libraries and their version is available in bower.json of the file repository ("section" dependencies).
-If extension connected via bower, then he will download the necessary libraries.
+If extension connected via bower, then it will download the necessary libraries.

 ## Building

-Recommendation: running console with Administrator permissions.
-Address http://ue-locks.dev is including into host file and open in browser.
+Recommendation: run console with Administrator permissions this will include address http://ue-locks.dev into host file and open it in browser.
-If don't running console this way, have to enter http://ue-locks.dev in host file manually as new line like this
+If you don't run console this way, you may have to enter http://ue-locks.dev in host file manually at new line like this

 127.0.0.1 ue-locks.dev

 Install dependences:

-1. `npm install`
+1. `yarn install`
 1. `bower install`

 Run build: